nov-lang/nov/README.md

   handled by known-folders) like \_\_pycache__
 - add the `rune` primitive which represents a unicode code point
   - handle char_literal in tokenizer/parser and remove ' notation for strings
-- add interfaces?
+- add interfaces? (no)
-- add generics instead of function that accept a type?
+- add generics instead of function that accepts a type?
+  - probably make compilation easier
+  - syntax: `add<T>(a: T, b: T) T` instead of `add(T: type, a: T, b: T) T`
+  - infer type from givern arguments -> works almost just like ML like polymorphism
+  - need @typeInfo() builtin?
+  - what about ML like polymorphism?
 - autodoc with doc comments `;;;`
 - package system
 - [compile time pseudo variables](https://docs.vlang.io/conditional-compilation.html#compile-time-pseudo-variables)?